philok55/CRDS/README.md

 This project is the implementation used for my Bachelor Thesis at the University of Amsterdam.

-This is a code plagiarism tool using Abstract Syntax Trees.
+CRDS (Code Reordering Detection System) is a source-code plagiarism detection tool based on Abstract Syntax Trees.

-Currently, comparison is only between 2 files.
+It is able to show similar code between submissions, and detect and show code reordering within similar blocks.

-Python and C are supported, but other languages are easy to add using ANTLR.
+Python and C are currently supported, but other languages are easy to add using ANTLR.

 ## Setup